bclover/real-world-functional-programming-book/gitbook/part5/composing_functions.md

 ## Filter Humans

 Like we've shown in the previous section, if any of the person's type is a human, we keep those in the newly returned Array.
-This means no Albus in the filtered `party` Array.
+This means no Albus the dog in the filtered `party` Array.

 ```javascript
 const filterHumans =